 - Service number.

-While the majority of the cards are of British military service personnel, many cards relate to Merchant Navy Ratings, Merchant Navy Officers, South Africans, Canadians, Rhodesians, Palestinians, New Zealanders, and Australians, and a limited number of cards are for individuals of other nationalities such as Norway, China, Arabia, the USA, and Cyprus.
+While the majority of the cards are of British military service personnel, many cards relate to Merchant Navy Ratings, Merchant Navy Officers, South Africans, Canadians, Rhodesians, Palestinians, New Zealanders, and Australians, and a limited number of cards are for individuals from other countries such as Norway, China, Arabia, the USA, and Cyprus.
 Although there are separate pieces (WO 416/407-414) for those serving in the Merchant Navy and for those of Cypriot, Australian, New Zealand, South African and Palestinian origin, such details may instead or in addition be found in the main alpha-numerical run (WO 416/1-406) and a number of cards have been misfiled (see arrangement).

 There are also a number of cards for individuals who are listed as 'unknown' at WO 416/415-417.
 The entries on these cards are written in German only (and are usually noted as English with a blue cross).